mohammed-2-5/azkar/README.md

 - Saves PNGs via `ScreenshotController` to `Android/data/com.example.azkar/files/azkar-screenshots`.

 Rename the pulled files (e.g., `prayer_times.png`, `qibla.png`) and commit them so the gallery stays up to date.

 ---

+## Testing & QA

+- **Automated suite:** `flutter test --reporter=compact` exercises unit tests plus the growing set of widget specs under `test/features/prayer_times/` (settings sheet, header, tiles, forecasts).
+Run it before every PR to catch regressions in countdowns, localization, and notification flows.
+- **Prayer screen spot-check:** open the app, pull to refresh the Prayer tab, and verify (a) the cached/timezone warnings render when you simulate stale data, (b) the preview grid matches the current locale (Arabic digits in `ar`, Latin in `en`), and (c) the settings sheet saves 24‑hour + notification toggles.
+- **Telemetry opt-in QA:** from Appearance → Diagnostics, toggle telemetry on, trigger a notification action (e.g., snooze test) and confirm the log entry appears in the Telemetry page; toggle it back off and verify logs clear (export a text file if support needs a sample).
+- **Screenshots:** use the integration harness above after major UI tweaks so the gallery stays current; include the captured PNGs in PRs touching the Prayer or Settings surfaces.

+---